 - Data Loss Prevention (DLP): Monitor data in motion or at rest to prevent data leaks, loss, and breaches.
 Implement Data Loss Prevention Best Strategies to mitigate this risk.

 - User Behavior Analysis: This creates a baseline data behavior, using artificial intelligence to detect abnormal activities in the network.

 - Data Discovery and Classification: This solution helps organizations monitor and reveal data volume, context, or location in the cloud or on-premises.

 - Database Activity Monitoring: Monitor data warehouses, relational databases, and crucial datasets to create real-time alerts on policy violations.

 - Alert Prioritization: This is the use of AI to check security activities and prioritize the most important.

 In a cyber world full of malicious access and information leakage, implementing a good data protection solution should be your top defense strategy.
-This article introduces data leaks, causes, and data loss prevention importance.
+This article introduces data leaks, their causes, and data loss prevention’s importance.
 We discuss each section extensively in separate articles.